 We will meet online, rather than in a physical location in the Barco Law Building.
 There will be no face-to-face instruction.

-The online venue for the class meetings will be the ZOOM videoconferencing service (pitt.zoom.us).
+The online venue for class meetings will be the ZOOM videoconferencing service (pitt.zoom.us).

-Room G20 in the Barco Law Building will be available during class meeting times for students to use to connect to the class ZOOM videoconference.
+Room G13 in the Barco Law Building will be available during class meeting times for students to use to connect to the class ZOOM videoconference.

-Instructions for how to access the ZOOM space are below (in part) and will be distributed to enrolled students via email and via a course page in TWEN.
+Instructions for how to access the ZOOM space are below (in part) and will be distributed to enrolled students via email and will be available via a course page in TWEN.

 The American Bar Association and the University of Pittsburgh School of Law require regular and punctual class attendance (policy here).